07947613070

 Church wedding ceremony and congregation in black and white

 This is a standard shot from in front of the couple at a church wedding.
-It gives a great overview of the ceremony, including the congregation and magnificent Gothic architecture.
+It gives an excellent overview of the ceremony, including the congregation and magnificent Gothic architecture.

 Church wedding ceremony from back with full height and architecture